bitovi/hatchify/README.md

 ## Adding checkboxes to the list

 To add a checkboxes column to the list, we must pass a `selectable` prop to the `List` component.
 If we want to extract the selected records, we must also pass a `onSelectionChange` prop.
-This prop is a callback function that will be called with the selected records whenever the selection changes.
+This prop is a callback function that will be called with the selected records' IDs whenever the selection changes.

 ```tsx
 // hatchify-app/src/App.tsx